Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Outdoor cat enclosures provide a great solution to an ongoing dilemma.
+Outdoor cat enclosures, or catios, provide a great solution to an ongoing dilemma.
 The statistics are in.
 We know that indoor cats live longer, healthier lives.
 But they desperately want to get outside!

 The nice thing about outside cat enclosures, besides the fact that they keep a cat safe, is that they come in such a variety.
 Most have some type of built-in shade protection, too.

 One very important note about them, though.
-There have been a few, very rare, reports of cat becoming entangled in them resulting in injury or death.
-Anyone who chooses this style should clip their cats claws and supervise them.
+There have been a few, very rare, reports of cats becoming entangled in them.
+Anyone who chooses pop-up outdoor cat enclosures should clip their cats claws and supervise them.